home-assistant/addons/nginx_proxy/DOCS.md

 If enabled, configure Nginx with a list of IP addresses directly from Cloudflare that will be used for `set_real_ip_from` directive Nginx config.
 This is so the `ip_ban_enabled` feature can be used and work correctly in /config/customize.yaml.

+### Option `letsencrypt` (optional)

+If enabled, forwards HTTP ACME challenges to the [Letsencrypt addon](https://github.com/home-assistant/addons/blob/master/letsencrypt/DOCS.md).
+Make sure to install and configure it separately.

+Make sure to configure some other port than `80` in the Letsencrypt addon so it doesn't conflict with this addon.
+Which port you choose doesn't matter, nginx will use the internal docker network to reach the addon which doesn't depend on the port setting in the addon.

 ## Known issues and limitations